-The researchers claimed that the alternative test method is not based on the Reverse Transcription Polymerase Chain Reaction (RT-PCR) — the method currently being used for COVID-19 testing.
+The researchers claimed that the alternative test method is not based on the Reverse Transcription Polymerase Chain Reaction (RT-PCR), which is currently used for COVID-19 testing.

-The test kit has been developed at a cost of Rs 550 and it can be reduced to up to Rs 350 when taken to mass production, they said.
+The test kit has been developed at the cost of Rs 550, and it can be reduced to up to Rs 350 when taken to mass production, they said.

 “The low-cost test kit is easy to carry around and tests can be done at point of care.
 The testing method used is an alternative to the currently used method.
 We identified a unique sequence of conserved regions of COVID-19 genome,” Singh, who led the three-member team, said.

 IIT-Hyderabad is the second academic institution in the country to come up with a testing kit for novel coronavirus.

 IIT-Delhi became the first academic institute to have obtained ICMR approval for a real-time PCR-based diagnostic assay.

 It claimed that the current testing methods available were “probe-based”.
 At the same time, the one developed by its students was a “probe-free” method, which reduces the testing cost without compromising accuracy.

 India on Saturday went past Italy to become the sixth worst-hit nation by COVID-19, with the country registering a record single-day spike of 9,887 cases which pushed the nationwide tally to 2,36,657.